-WAC 200-100-02019 requires that "Every joint self-insurance program shall provide notification of the intent to change the bylaws or foundation agreement to each member of the joint self-insurance program and the state risk manager by regular or electronic mail at least thirty days in advance of the meeting during which a vote on the proposed change will occur.
+WAC 200-100-02019 requires that "Every joint self-insurance program shall provide notification of the intent to change the bylaws or interlocal agreement to each member of the joint self-insurance program and the state risk manager by regular or electronic mail at least thirty days in advance of the meeting during which a vote on the proposed change will occur.
 Such notification shall include a copy of proposed changes."

-Results: A_review of meeting minutes and documents indicates that no changes to the bylaws or foundation agreement were made during fiscal year 2014.
+Results: A review of meeting minutes and documents indicates that no changes to the bylaws or interlocal agreement were made during fiscal year 2015.